-How to Verify ISO Images for Linux Mint in Windows 10?
+How to Verify Linux Mint Image Files for Errors

 To install Linux Mint on a virtual machine in Windows 10, you must first download the installation image file (ISO).
 After you download Linux Mint ISO to your computer, the first thing you need to do is to match the ISO file with the SHA-256 value.